 It’s a big Maypole, yet as the ribbons wind around it space may be a little tight.
 So if you’re tired, hand off your ribbons to others gathered, 2 ribbons to a person so that there are fewer dancers with more room.

-Sweat lodges will be ongoing throughout the festival, and sign-up IS required for participation in all ceremonies (except the building of the lodge Thursday morning).
-Come by the sweat lodge any time to view the schedule and then please sign up.
-The sign up sheet is located at the info booth.
+Sweat lodges will be ongoing throughout the festival, sign up is not required for participation in all ceremonies (except the building of the lodge Wednesday).
+Come by the sweat lodge or the Info Booth any time to view the schedule.
+The lodge is just a short and easy 5 minute walk from the Center of the Universe.
+All are welcome.

 The Traditional Girl's Moonrite is an all-night trial for young women who have reached menarche and their mothers (or other adult sponsors) that encourages responsibility, positive body image, empowerment through concrete accomplishments and community involvement, sisterhood, and introspection.